 IRP user guide: IRP Overview

-The Iconography Research Platform (IRP) is used to access the BSIP database.
+The Insight Research Platform (IRP) is used to access the BSIP database.
 It is fully responsive and supports mobile and desktop systems.
 Whilst the precise layout of the display changes depending on the available screen size, the functionality is the same on all devices.
 We shall look at the application layout, the menu bar, and then briefly look at each of the five main areas of the IRP.

 The IRP consists of a menu bar, main panel and a banner.